potterLim/programming-studio/README.md

   Emphasizes practical exercises and labs that reinforce topics from the separate Java course, providing hands-on practice with object-oriented programming and related concepts.

 - **Data Structures using C++**
-  Centers on the practical implementation of fundamental data structure principles introduced in the separate Data Structures course, using C++ for hands-on experience with lists, stacks, queues, trees, and more.
+  Focuses on implementing core data structures—such as lists, stacks, queues, and trees—using C++, building on concepts from the separate Data Structures course.

 - **Version Control**
   Uses Git and GitHub for source code management, collaboration, and version tracking.